Compensatory Time Liquidation in Cash Sample Clauses

 AutoNDA by SimpleDocs

 Compensatory Time Liquidation in Cash.
 Once per fiscal year, the Employer may offer the employee the ability to liquidate all or a portion of the compensatory bank with thirty (30) calendar days advance written notice to the Local Union.
 Such liquidation shall be done in a uniform manner for all employees of the seniority unit.
 The Appointing Authority and the Local Union may agree in a local meet and confer to uniform liquidation on some basis other than seniority unit.
 An employee transferring to the service of another Appointing Authority, accepting a position not represented by the Union, separated from State service, or placed on permanent layoff, shall have unused compensatory time paid in cash.
-Any cash payment of unused compensatory time shall be at the average regular rate of pay received by the employee during the last three (3) years of the employee's employment or their regular rate of pay as of the date of payment, whichever is greater.
+Any cash payment of unused compensatory time shall be at the average regular rate of pay received by the employee during the last three (3) years of the employee's employment or his/her regular rate of pay as of the date of payment, whichever is greater.

 Compensatory Time Liquidation in Cash.
 At the option of the Appointing Authority, all or a portion of the compensatory bank may be liquidated in cash at the beginning of the pay periods closest to January 1st, April 1st, July 1st and October 1st, with thirty (30) calendar days advance written notice to the Association.
 Such liquidation shall be done in a uniform manner for all supervisors of the seniority unit.
 Such liquidation shall be at the supervisor’s then current rate of pay.
 Immediately upon promotion to a supervisory position assigned to Salary Range 19 or above, the Appointing Authority may liquidate some, all or none of the supervisor’s compensatory bank.
 A supervisor transferring to the service of another Appointing Authority, accepting a position not represented by the Association, or placed on permanent layoff, shall have unused compensatory time paid in cash at the supervisor’s then current rate of pay.
 A supervisor placed on seasonal layoff may have unused compensatory time paid in cash, at the option of the supervisor.
 Payment of unused compensatory time for supervisors separating from State service shall be at the average regular rate of pay received by the supervisor during the last three (3) years of the supervisor's employment or his/her regular rate of pay as of the date of payment, whichever is greater.